How Do I Prevent My Puppy From Chewing On Furniture?

 Establish a routine

 Establishing a consistent daily routine is crucial when it comes to curbing chewing behaviors.
 Puppies thrive on routine, as it provides them with a sense of security and predictability.
-Make sure to schedule regular feeding times, play sessions, exercise, and training sessions.
+Make sure to regular feeding times, play sessions, exercise, and training sessions.
 Stick to a consistent routine to prevent boredom and minimize opportunities for destructive chewing.

 Maintain consistency in rules